Bradley Cooper: 2013–2017: Established actor

-2018–present: Professional expansion
+2018–present: Expansion to filmmaking

-After reprising the role of Rocket Raccoon in Avengers: Infinity War (2018), Cooper directed his first film, A Star Is Born, a remake of the 1937 musical film of same name.
+After reprising the role of Rocket Raccoon in Avengers: Infinity War (2018), Cooper directed his first film, A Star Is Born, a remake of the 1937 film of the same name.
 Cooper starred in the film as an established singer, Jackson Maine, whose romance with a woman named Ally (played by Lady Gaga) becomes strained after her career begins to overshadow his.
 Having long aspired to direct a film, Cooper was keen on making a love story.
 People had warned him against directing a third remake, and he feared the film would end his directing career if it failed.
-The film premiered at the 75th Venice International Film Festival in August 2018, and was released worldwide in October to critical acclaim.
+The film premiered at the 75th Venice International Film Festival in August 2018 and was released worldwide in October to critical acclaim.
 On Cooper's direction, Owen Gleiberman of Variety wrote that "to say that [Cooper] does a good job would be to understate his accomplishment" and that he "gets right onto the high wire".
 Brian Tallerico, writing for RogerEbert.com, said Cooper "does some of the best work of his career" and gives "an excellent performance", praising his singing abilities and chemistry with Gaga.
 The film earned over $436 million at the box office against a production budget of $36 million.

 Cooper spent nearly four years working on the project, including spending five days a week taking voice, piano, and guitar lessons for six months in preparation for the role.
 He and Gaga co-wrote and produced most of the songs on the soundtrack for A Star Is Born, which she insisted they record live.
 Cooper undertook vocal training for 18 months to prepare, including with the help of vocal coach Roger Love.
-The album contains elements of blues rock, country and bubblegum pop.
+The album contains elements of blues rock, country, and bubblegum pop.
 Billboard says its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
 They sound like songs written by artists who, quite frankly, are supremely messed up but hit to the core of the listener."
 The album's release coincided with the film's, and it contains 34 tracks, including 19 original songs.
 It received generally positive reviews from critics; Mark Kennedy of The Washington Post called it a "five-star marvel" and Ben Beaumont-Thomas of The Guardian termed it an "instant classics full of Gaga's emotional might".
-Commercially, the soundtrack reached number one in the US, Ireland and the UK.
-The record's lead single, "Shallow", was released that September and reached number one in the US, Australia, Ireland, Switzerland and the UK.
+Commercially, the soundtrack reached number one in the US, Ireland, and the UK.
+The record's lead single, "Shallow", was released that September and reached number one in the US, Australia, Ireland, Switzerland, and the UK.